opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 40     Therefore, there are two requirements that the dissatisfied party has to fulfil before the court will conclude that an error is a manifest error.
 Firstly, the error must be obvious and admit of no difference of opinion.
 Secondly, the error must be one that is obviously capable of affecting the expert’s determination.

 41     On the facts, even if I had applied Chan J’s approach which was advocated by the defendants, I found that EY had not made any manifest errors.
 The alleged errors identified by the defendants were not obvious – they required the court to extensively investigate whether or not EY and CBRE had made any error.
 This was plainly not the appropriate forum for such an inquiry to be undertaken given the court’s limited right of review.
 Furthermore, the alleged errors identified by the defendants were merely differences of opinion between the defendants (relying on Mr Nyugen’s expert opinion and the Savills Report) and the plaintiffs (relying on Dr Luu’s expert opinion and the CBRE Report).
-As acknowledged by counsel for the defendants, the defendants would not have been able to identify the alleged errors of law without the benefit of Mr Nyugen’s expert opinion and the Savills Report.[\[note: 47\]](#Ftn_47) It was not proper for the court to adjudicate between the _merits_ of the contrasting opinions in deciding whether or not to set aside an expert’s determination.
+As acknowledged by counsel for the defendants, the defendants would not have been able to identify the alleged errors of law without the benefit of Mr Nyugen’s expert opinion and the Savills Report.[^47] It was not proper for the court to adjudicate between the _merits_ of the contrasting opinions in deciding whether or not to set aside an expert’s determination.
 I shall now explain with reference to each of the alleged errors.

 ### Manifest errors of law

-42     The defendants relied on Mr Nyugen’s legal opinion and contended that Vietnam’s Housing Law 2014 required at least 20% of the social houses to be leased for at least five years.[\[note: 48\]](#Ftn_48) According to the defendants, CBRE erred in stating that all the social houses were to be sold.
+42     The defendants relied on Mr Nyugen’s legal opinion and contended that Vietnam’s Housing Law 2014 required at least 20% of the social houses to be leased for at least five years.[^48] According to the defendants, CBRE erred in stating that all the social houses were to be sold.
 Therefore, the EY Report was marred by a manifest error of law.

-43     However, the plaintiffs relied on Dr Luu’s legal opinion which stated that social houses which are disposed through lease-purchase for a term of at least five years will still satisfy the requirement for at least 20% of the social houses to be leased.[\[note: 49\]](#Ftn_49) Accordingly, CBRE’s assumption that all of the social houses were to be sold was not in violation of Vietnam laws.[\[note: 50\]](#Ftn_50)
+43     However, the plaintiffs relied on Dr Luu’s legal opinion which stated that social houses which are disposed through lease-purchase for a term of at least five years will still satisfy the requirement for at least 20% of the social houses to be leased.[^49] Accordingly, CBRE’s assumption that all of the social houses were to be sold was not in violation of Vietnam laws.[^50]

 44     The other manifest error of law alleged by the defendants was that CBRE failed to apply the Sale Price Formula in arriving at the maximum selling price of the social houses.
 Instead, CBRE had referred to two comparable projects and arrived at the average selling price of US$550 per sqm after making certain adjustments.
 Similarly, the defendants relied on Mr Nyugen’s legal opinion and the Savills Report.

 45     In contrast, the plaintiffs relied on Dr Luu’s legal opinion which suggested that the Sale Price Formula could not be meaningfully applied by CBRE.
-Dr Luu opined as follows:[\[note: 51\]](#Ftn_51)
+Dr Luu opined as follows:[^51]

 25. The allegations \[of Mr Nyugen and the first defendant\] that the average selling price of the social housing units adopted by CBRE contravenes Vietnam law and their reliance on the Savills Report for the maximum selling price of the social housing units is completely baseless.